TobiasLoader/raeda/README.md

 Finally, the process of initialising a new subgraph deployment environment every time new smart contracts were deployed did become a slow process, although given more time, we would've have looked to automate this process.

 Impact
 ------

-*Just like a river, the supply chain may face hurdles,*

-*Natural disasters, political strife, and market curdles,*

-*But it finds its way through, adapting and adjusting,*

-*Its resilience and flexibility are indeed astounding.*

 We aim for raeda to have a positive impact on the world, whilst being self-sustaining.
 One way to illustrate raeda's positive impact is through the United Nation Sustainable Development Goals: